absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 ```

 The signature will be identical.
-By default, if a command forwards to a command that also forwards to another command, the three commands will have the exact same signature, except for their name.
+By default, if a command forwards to a command that also forwards to another command, the three commands will have the same signature, except for their name.
 And their policies will be different too, so their public appearance will be different.